ibeninc/ibeninc/README.md

 ### Hello, World 👋 I am Reuben Odunze

 - 🔭 I’m currently working on ...
-Web3 projects
+Specialized LLMs
 - 🌱 I’m currently learning ...Neural Networks with Python
 - 👯 I’m looking to collaborate on ...
-Blockchain Projects
+AI, Python and Javascript Projects
 - 💬 Ask me about ...
-Blockchain, Smart Contracts, Flutter, Flask and Any Tech related Stuffs
+LLMS, Smart Contracts, Flutter, Flask and Any Tech related Stuffs
 - 📫 How to reach me: ...
 [Twitter](https://twitter.com/royaliben)
 - ⚡ Fun fact: ...
 Am fascinated about Tech and how to solve problems with it -->